Stupv/collabmd-aie/README.md

 Markdown video embeds are opt-in and use standard image syntax such as `![Video](https://www.youtube.com/watch?v=...)` or `![Video](https://cdn.example.com/demo.webm)`.
 The preview currently supports public YouTube URLs plus direct public `https` video files ending in `.mp4`, `.webm`, or `.ogg`.
 The editor toolbar also includes a `Video` action that inserts the same Markdown syntax for you.

 Your filesystem is the source of truth.
 CollabMD reads files from disk, uses Yjs for realtime collaboration, and continuously writes plain text back to disk as you type.
+External changes from tools like Obsidian, direct file writes, or git-driven file updates are watched and reconciled back into live rooms and the explorer.

 ## Usage